php/php-langspec/spec/php-spec-draft.md

 **Semantics**

-The members of a class are those specified by its *class-member-declaration*s, and the members inherited from its base class.
+The members of a class are those specified by its *class-member-declarations*, and the members inherited from its base class.
 (A class may also contain dynamic members, as described in [§§](#dynamic-members).
 However, as these have no compile-time names, they can only be accessed via method calls.)